kristiantcho/flashcurve/README.md

 ### Notes
 *flashcurve* is a python tool which can be setup on any machine with python version >= 3.7

 It should mostly be used to create adaptive time bins with constant significance (TS), but can also be used make images of data within time bins (see *flashcurve* paper).
+One can also predict the TS of these images.

 *flashcurve* requires tensorflow-lite runtime to be installed seperately.
 This can be done via
 ```